kunalvasudevan/Asia-University/README.md

 4. Afsar Imam

-#Introduction
+# Introduction

-Sentiment Analysis : Using sentiment analysis we can analyse the text data of a file.
+'Sentiment Analysis ': Using sentiment analysis we can analyse the text data of a file.

 Translate : Using boto3 library we have created a program that used to translate one language to any other targeted language.